Skip to content

 Quick Answer

-Choose Boomlink if you want to create, preview, iterate, and publish a marketing site from ChatGPT, Claude, or another MCP-compatible assistant.
+Choose Boomlink if you want a real, working website with a built-in database, built from a template where ready-made parts do the work and your AI edits only the wording and layout from ChatGPT, Claude, or another AI assistant.
 Choose Framer if your team wants a mature visual canvas for precise design control, CMS, collaboration, hosting, and AI-assisted editing.

 Methodology: This comparison uses official Framer pages, Boomlink public pages, and Boomlink product-knowledge evidence captured in June 2026.
 Framer is framed by its observed public positioning, not by any claimed affiliation.